busemorose/KarstID/README.md

 The classification tab can be appreciated in four parts:

--   The top left text (i) reminds the values of the indicators, (ii) gives the distance to other classes, and (iii) displays description of the hydrological functioning of the system according to its class
+-   The top left text (i) reminds the values of the indicators, (ii) gives the distance to other classes, and (iii) displays a description of the hydrological functioning of the system according to its class
 -   The top right flowchart indicates how the system is classified according to the values of the indicators of functioning
 -   The bottom right table contains the classes and indicators values of